RITESHMOHAPATRA/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-A Tic tac toe game made with python
+A Tic tac toe game made with python and Java